Adam Tickell: Controversy

-In 2018 Tickell attracted hostility from academics and students who felt his academic critiques of neoliberalism were at odds with the stance he took as a Vice Chancellor during the 2018 USS pension dispute over threats to academic pensions.
+In 2018, Tickell attracted hostility from academics and students who felt his academic critiques of neoliberalism were at odds with the stance he took as a Vice Chancellor during the 2018 USS pension dispute over threats to academic pensions.
 Posters appeared saying "Critiques neoliberalism in academic articles, but privatises the university for cash".
-He told The Badger that the UCU strikes would achieve nothing, even though he was once a UCU member and rep; this proved incorrect.
-The University of Sussex financial statements 2016–17 state that Mr Tickell was paid £267,000 for the period of September 2016 to July 2017, plus £17,000 relocation costs and £9,000 in pension contributions.

-In December 2020, during his tenure as Vice-Chancellor, Tickell presided over the largest rent strike in the University's history.
-Involving over 750 students, it lasted seven months.
+In December 2020, during his tenure as vice-chancellor, Tickell presided over the largest rent strike in the University's history.
+Involving more than 750 students, it lasted seven months.
 It was led by the Sussex Renters’ Union in response to yearly increases in rent and poor mental health support and treatment by the University during the COVID-19 pandemic.

-In Autumn 2021, the Sussex branch of the University College Union (UCU) strongly criticised Tickell over a statement sent via email to all students enrolled at the University, regarding academic freedom and Kathleen Stock related to transphobia on the university campus.
-Sussex UCU claimed that Tickell had not upheld the dignity and respect of trans students and staff.
-UCU also called for an investigation into "institutional transphobia" at the University of Sussex in response to Tickell's statement.
+In Autumn 2021, the Sussex branch of the University College Union (UCU) strongly criticised Tickell over a statement sent via email to all students enrolled at the university, regarding academic freedom and Kathleen Stock, related to transphobia on the university campus.